 What does the Bosch symbol mean?

-The mysterious H-shaped icon consisting of two semi-ovals and a rectangle is a simplified representation of one of the components of the magnetoelectric machine that was the first Bosch product.
+The mysterious symbol in the shape of the letter H, consisting of two semi-ovals and a rectangle, is a simplified image of one of the components of a magneto-electric machine, which became Bosch’s first product.

 What is the origin of the Bosch logo?

-The original logo of the German company consisted of a graphic image of an anchor (an element of a magnetoelectric machine) in a magnetic case.
-Electric discharges emanated from him.
-On the right was the name of the person who founded the company: “ROBERT BOSCH.”
+The original logo of the German company was a graphic image of an anchor (a component of a magneto-electric machine) in a magnetic housing.
+Electrical discharges emanated from it.
+On the right was written the name of the person who founded the company: “ROBERT BOSCH.”